 - Identify other children in the neighborhood with whom your child can walk to school.
 In neighborhoods with higher levels of traffic, consider organizing a "walking school bus," in which an adult accompanies a group of neighborhood children walking to school.

 - Be realistic about your child's pedestrian skills.
 Because small children are impulsive and less cautious around traffic, carefully consider whether or not your child is ready to walk to school without adult supervision.

-- If your children are young or are walking to a new school, walk with them the first week or until you are sure they know the route and can do it safely.
+- If your children are young or are walking to a new school, walk with them or have another adult walk with them the first week or until you are sure they know the route and can do it safely.